Haseebsshaukat/Git_github_demo/README.md

 # Git_github_demo
-This is to practice github commands and other things
+This is to practice github commands and other things Author Haseeb Shaukat